nashiora/Haven/README.md

 The duration can be changed by the charter.
 The intensity of a swing should likely be configurable by the charter.

-- Toggle: The highway fades in or out of view, but all playables can still be seen by the player.
+- Hide: The highway fades out of view, but all playables can still be seen by the player.

 - Zoom: The distance of the critical line from the camera.